markevans/dragonfly/extra_docs/UsingWithRails.md

     match '/media(/:dragonfly)', :to => Dragonfly[:images]

-Make sure the the path prefix matches the Dragonfly app's configured path_prefix (which is /media by default for Rails).
+Make sure the the path prefix matches the Dragonfly app's configured url_path_prefix (which is /media by default for Rails).